Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 Eventually though, I got the idea to retry the process again but using the command `7z x starstream.vhd` to extract the data from the VDH using 7zip instead of binwalk.

-This seemed to work similar to binwalk, as I extracted the data again, and received a file `data_streams:stream5.zip` which I unzipped and again extracted `stream5.pdf`.
+This seemed to work similar to binwalk, as I extracted the data again, and received a file `data_streams:stream5.zip` which I unzipped with `unzip data_streams:stream5.zip`,and again extracted `stream5.pdf`.

 I again typed in the password we received earlier and this time I was able to view the full PDF without any corruption in it!
 The result of the PDF is shown below: